7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 6. Jurisdiction Clauses Are Not One-Size-Fits-All

-Why it matters: If you don’t specify the governing law and dispute resolution venue, you leave room for confusion—or worse, lawsuits in unfriendly courts.
+If you don’t specify the governing law and dispute resolution venue, you leave room for confusion—or worse, lawsuits in unfriendly courts.
+A thorough crypto compliance review can help ensure these critical clauses are aligned across all legal documents.

 What to do: